THE CHURCHES IN KRISTINESTAD

 The first wooden church was built in the years 1654 – 1658 on the place where the Ulrica Eleonora church is today, but it was destroyed in a fire 1697.
 The present church was built in 1700.
 Thr clocktower is from 1704.

-After being abandoned for decades Ulrica Eleonora was restored in 1964.
+After the new church was buit the old church was abandoned for decades.
+Ulrica Eleonora was restored for use in 1964.
 The latest restoration was accomplished 2002-2008 when the roof was renewed.
 Ulrica Eleonora has no heating and is therefore used only in summer.

 Ulrica Eleonora is open for visitors June-August, Monday to Friday between 8.00-16.00.